NguyenPhamMinhQuan/SC1015_Online-Shopping_Model/README.md

 - Yes, it is possible to predict customers' behaviours using machine learning with sufficient accuracy.
 Online shopping platform should employ machine learning model to boost their revenue.

 #### Limitations and Future Directions
 - Explore and classify the view-to-cart process.
 View represents 94% of activities on the platform and thus, being able to convert a small amount of views into cart or purchase will boost sale of the platform significantly.
+XGBoost can be applied to build a multi-class classifier without having to consider One-vs-Rest classifier approach.
 - Scale our project by employing Dask to read and work on larger data files.
 - Perform cross-validation and tuning for all models
 - Engineer more features to examine such as BounceRate, Promotion and Sale, etc. given more data available.

 ## What did we learn from this project?